 In recent years, there has been an increasing number of young local filmmakers who have been recognised on international stages.
 In this session, we will chat with past NYFA winners and Singapore filmmakers who have gone international with their works.
 They will share their experiences showcasing their stories to a foreign audience.

 - Jonathan Choo, director, ‘Han’

 - Shoki Lin, director, ‘Adam’

-Above sessions will be moderated by Juan Foo, film producer.
+Above sessions, were moderated by Juan Foo, a film producer.